GabrielMoraP/TextToSpeech/README.md

 OS: Windows 7,8,8.1,10 (Futere Support on Mac and Linux)

 Documentatios:
-Narrator => This clas contains the following methods winTextRead -> Read with voice a String text winReadFile -> Read with voice a txt file
+Narrator => This class contains the following methods winTextRead -> Read with voice a String text winReadFile -> Read with voice a txt file